Fred L. Spagnoletti

 - BS Mechanical Engineering 1965

 Fred Spagnoletti graduated from Michigan Tech in 1965 with a Bachelor of Science degree in Mechanical Engineering.
-Before graduation he accepted a position with Rocketdyne that he had interviewed for at MTU.
-His first assignment was at their test site in the Santa Susana mountains NW of Los Angeles on the turbo pump for the F-1 rocket engine.
+Before graduation he accepted a position with Rocketdyne, with whom he had interviewed while at Tech.
+His first assignment was at their test site in the Santa Susana mountains northwest of Los Angeles on the turbo pump for the F-1 rocket engine.
 This was the engine on the Apollo program Saturn V main booster rocket used on all the manned missions to the moon.
-The assignment was to be temporary but was made permanent three months later, so three months after graduation he had a permanent position working on flight hardware for the NASA mission to place men on the moon and return them safely to earth, the most important rocket engine program ever, and the countdown on each test could not commence until he personally had checked every possible thing that could cause a problem on a test run and then had released the test crew to start the count down to the test (quite a large responsibility for a young engineer just out of college).
+The assignment was to be temporary but was made permanent three months later, so three months after graduation he had a permanent position working on flight hardware for the NASA mission to place men on the moon and return them safely to earth, the most important rocket engine program ever, and the countdown on each test could not commence until he personally had checked every possible thing that could cause a problem on a test run and then had released the test crew to start the countdown to the test (quite a large responsibility for a young engineer just out of college).
 Once the countdown was underway he and the test crew would go down to the block house a quarter mile away, to control and monitor the test and shut it down at any time if necessary to protect the hardware.